Mel B’s Former Nanny Claims Lured Into 7-Year Sexual Relationship With Spice Girl And Husband

-Former nanny for Spice Girl Mel B-aka Scary Spice- claims in a new suit, and a new twist to the singer’s divorce proceedings, that she was lured into a 7-year sexual relationship with the star when a young and naive 18-year-old.
+Former nanny for Spice Girl Mel B — aka Scary Spice — claims in a new suit, and a new twist to the singer’s divorce proceedings, that she was lured into a 7-year sexual relationship with the star when she was a young and naive 18-year-old.

 Lorraine Gilles has unveiled a whole new potential layer to the life of Mel B, by filing documents in a recent suit.
 The documents allege that Gilles was seduced in her teens and was thrown into a sexual relationship for nearly a decade with the singer, and encounters that occasionally involved threesomes that included Melanie Brown’s husband, Stephen Belafonte.